hanyangl/sflynlang-bot/README.md

 - **Daniel Solarte** - Initial Work - [GitHub](https://github.com/danielsolartech)

-You can also view the [list of contributors](https://github.com/sflynlang/sflynlang-bot/contributors).
+You can also view the [list of contributors](https://github.com/sflynlang/sflynlang-bot/contributors) here.

 ## Licensing